 Who is my care team?

-If I decide to participate in the Care At Home episode of care, what happens next?
+If I'm admitted to Hospital Care At Home, what happens next?

-If you choose to participate in the Care At Home program, our care team will begin the process to admit you to the program.
-We will move you back home and equip the space within your home to make the connection with your care team.
+Our team will begin the process of hospitalizing you at home.
+We will move you back home and equip you with everything you need to connect with your care team.

 What technology will be set up in my home?

-During your time in the program, you will be provided with a computer tablet for video visits with your nurses and physicians, a telephone that connects directly to your care team, a personal emergency response bracelet, vital signs monitoring devices and a backup power supply.
+During your hospitalization at home, you will be provided with a computer tablet for video visits with your nurses and physicians, a telephone that connects directly to your care team, a personal emergency response bracelet, vital signs monitoring devices and a backup power supply.

 Will I have to install medical equipment or purchase a hospital bed for my home?